Dr Stone Hsieh

 Domains

-Dr Hsieh leads the Brain, Behaviour, and Cognition module in 2024-2025
+Dr Hsieh leads the Brain, Behaviour and Cognition module.

 Courses taught

-Selective Research Grants (total grants awarded: £128k)
+Selective research grants (total grants awarded: £128k)

 - Kick Starter Grant.
 The neurocognitive and psychopathological profiles of socioeconomic disadvantages during childhood.